openconfig/gribi/doc/specification.md

 ## 4.3 `Flush` RPC

-The `Flush` RPC is an unary RPC for clients to remove gRIBI entries from a device.
+The `Flush` RPC is an unary RPC for clients to remove gRIBI entries from a device in bulk.
 A client sends a `FlushRequest` message specifying the target network instance where the device should remove all gRIBI entries.
 The device processes the request and responds a `FlushResponse` message indicating the execution result.